pyscript/pyscript/docs/tutorials/getting-started.md

   lang = "python"
 </py-config>
 ```
-Note: `[[runtimes]]` is a TOML table, make sure this is last in a py-config as the properites defined after it go into the runtimes object.
+Note: `[[runtimes]]` is a TOML table, make sure this is last in a py-config as the properties defined after it go into the runtimes object.

 Alternatively, a JSON config can be passed using the `type` attribute.